mj-felix/mj-felix/README.md

 ### Hi there 👋

-My original name is Maciej Szczęsny.
+My original Polish name is Maciej Szczęsny.
 As no one can pronounce it, I shorten my first name to first and last letter - MJ and use direct translation of my surname to English - Felix.
 MJ Felix.
 Short and sweet!

 <!--
 **mj-felix/mj-felix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.